GLETSONGIRAO/Starbucks-Capstone-Challenge/README.md

 * value - (dict of strings) - either an offer id or transaction amount depending on the record

-## Problem Statement / Metrics
+## Problem Statement

+We want to use the data to identify which groups of people are most responsive to each type of offer, and how best to present each type of offer.

-Problem: Classification problem where we want to know if a offer will be completed by a user based on user characteristics.
+For this we set a classification problem where we want to identify if a uffer will be sucessfull based on user characteristics

-Goal: predict if a offer will be completed by a customer.
+Classification problem where we out goal is to predict if a offer will be completed by a user based on user characteristics.

+## Metrics

-Metric: As it is a classification problem we will use a Accuracy to measure how well a model correctly predicts whether an offer is successful.
+As it is a classification problem we will use a Accuracy to measure how well a model correctly predicts whether an offer is successful.

 ## Python Libraries Used
 -[Python Data Analysis Library](https://pandas.pydata.org/)